 |Wayne State University|

-Enjoy the personalized academic advising and mentoring from our caring staff and faculty, who will guide you through the program and help you shape your career goals.
-Expect rigorous academic work in small classes, where classmates and professors know your name.
-If you choose to combine the English major with teacher education certification, you will receive 150 hours of clinical field experience, to ensure you're well-prepared for your capstone student teaching assignment.
+At Madonna, you can expect rigorous academic work in small classes with much collaborative work with your peers and one-on-one attention from your professors.
+If you choose to combine the English major with teacher education certification, you will receive 150 hours of clinical field experience to ensure you're well-prepared for your capstone student teaching assignment.
 Along with teaching on the secondary level, the program prepares you for graduate work in English, law, and for any career that values critical thinking and effective communication.

 In March 2018, as a "featured author," Chene was the subject of five thirty-minute interviews with Johnette Benkovic on the international Catholic television network EWTN.
-His scholarly book, tentatively entitled Worlds of Common Prayer: Liturgical Time and Poetic Re-enchantment, 1827-1935 is forthcoming in May 2019 from Farleigh Dickinson University Press.
+His scholarly book, Worlds of Common Prayer: Liturgical Time and Poetic Re-enchantment, 1827-1935, appeared in June 2019 from Farleigh Dickinson University Press.

 Learn the researching, reporting, interviewing and writing skills needed in a wide variety of communication careers.Learn More